-The information on the RF Spectrum page (Wireless > Monitor > RF Spectrum) is sourced from the scanning radio.
-The scanning radio on the Meraki Access Point has a counter for each channel that it scans.
+The information on the RF Spectrum Page Overview (Wireless > Monitor > RF Spectrum) is sourced from the scanning radio.
+The scanning radio on the Meraki AP has a counter for each channel it scans.
 Each channel is scanned for 150 ms and the counter is updated every 20 nsec.
-Counters indicate how many times the AP was transmitting, receiving and saw congestion on the channel as well as the total cycle count.
+Counters indicate how many times the AP was transmitting, receiving, and saw congestion, as well as the total cycle count.
 For every 150 ms sample, the AP reads the counters and computes the difference between the value from 150 ms ago and the new value.
-This difference is used to calculate the channel utilization.
+This difference is used to calculate channel utilization.

-The values that an average utilization channel can take falls in one of the values in the following ranges:
+The values that an average utilization channel can take falls in one of the following ranges:

 - Low (10-30%)

 - Jammed (> 90%)